 Most of everything else is changed from the original photo.

 I simplified both tree lines and changed the color and texture of the ground.
-When faced with large open spaces like these, I try to fill them with patterns of values and colors: the surface of the land is equally as important as the objects it contains and areas like this need some variation.
+When faced with large open spaces like these, I try to fill them with patterns of values and colors since the surface of the land is equally as important as the objects it contains and areas like this need some variation.

 Using separate references for the sky, I worked on it for a couple of days until I finally figured out that things looked better when it was rendered as one big dark cloud.

 Wine Dark Sea.
 16x20, oil on linen.
 2019-2021

 I created this painting in 2019 and it had a more dramatic and involved sky.
 Although I liked the technical execution of the piece—it contained some nice impressionistic brushwork—it never seemed to fit well with the rest of the picture.
-After letting it sit in my studio for a couple of years, I got up the courage to sand it down and re-paint it with a simpler motif—proof that in art, as in literature, you sometimes must kill your darlings.
+After letting it sit in my studio for a couple of years, I got up the courage to sand down most of the sky and re-paint it with a simpler motif—proof that in art, as in literature, you sometimes must kill your darlings.